As we get older and the prostate increases in size, most men start experiencing urinary changes. One of them is a reduction in the flow of urine.

-This is a reconstructive surgery commonly used to manage urethral stricture.
-However, it is not recommended in every case of urethral structure.
+This is a surgery to fix urethral stricture.
+It is not recommended for every case of urethral structure.
 It is more appropriate in recurrent cases with symptoms that keep coming back.
 In these cases, urethroplasty has better long-term results with limited side effects and risks.

 There are no official guidelines as of yet by health authorities such as the European Association of Urology.
 However, the European Association of Urology recommends urethroplasty for recurrent urethral stricture.
-So, it is actually a second-line treatment after other less invasive modalities are considered and failed.
+So, it is actually a second-line treatment after other less invasive modalities fail.

 They also recommend urethroplasty as the first-line treatment in other conditions, especially hypospadias.
 Actually, Johansen’s urethroplasty was originally designed to treat hypospadias.
 This is a structural problem of the urinary meatus in which the pee hole is located where the penis frenulum should be.

 However, there’s some discrepancy about exactly when to use urethroplasty.
 According to the European Association of Urology, it should be used in every case of recurrence.
 If you had a previously failed attempt to improve the defect and failed, the next step is a urethroplasty.
 But the Société Internationale d’Urologie recommends using urethrotomy and urethral dilation in some cases of recurrence.
 So, urethrotomy would be the third attempt to correct the problem.